 ALTER TABLE table_nameE DROP COLUMN column_name1, DROP COLUMN column_name2, ...;

-table_name specifies the name of the table to which the column belongs, and column_name specifies the name of the column to be dropped.
-Assume that the tbl1 table exists in the database and the table schema of tbl1 is as follows:
+In both methods, table_name specifies the name of the table from which you want to drop columns, and column_name specifies the name of each column to be dropped.
+Assume that a table named tbl1 exists in the database.
+The table structure of tbl1 is as follows:

 +-------+--------------+------+------+---------+-------+